RaviTeja-Reddy/terraform/README.md

  4- terraform apply

- This is to start our code and create the resource-group from our code.
+ This is to start our code and create the resource-group and storage group from our code.
 =======